phpList/core/README.md

 Any changes to the database schema must always be done both in phpList 3 and phpList 4 so that both versions always have the same schema.

-For changing the database schema, please edit `Database/Schema.sql`.
+For changing the database schema, please edit `Database/Schema.sql` and adapt the corresponding domain model classes and repository classes accordingly.

 ## phpList 4 plugins